15 Most Affordable States for Private Pay Home Care in 2026

 South Carolina cost compared to national average

-South Carolina’s home care costs sit comfortably below national figures, running approximately 11% lower than the national average.
-The state’s monthly cost for 44 hours of weekly non-medical care averages $4,433, substantially lower than the nationwide norm.
-South Carolina rates are slightly higher than neighboring Georgia ($4,290) and North Carolina ($4,385), yet remain more economical than Florida ($4,767).
+South Carolina's home care costs are approximately 11% lower than the national average.
+The state's monthly cost for 44 hours of weekly non-medical care averages $4,433, which is lower than the nationwide norm.
+South Carolina rates are slightly higher than neighboring Georgia ($4,290) and North Carolina ($4,385), but more economical than Florida ($4,767).

 South Carolina cost drivers and regulations